allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 ###  Assistance with course concepts

 Students who struggle to understand knowledge and skills defined in this course are encouraged to seek assistance from the course instructor and technical leaders.
-Students who need the course instructor’s or TL's assistance can schedule an appointment through their Office Hour Calendar near the top of this page.
+Students who need the course instructor’s or TL's assistance can schedule an appointment through their Office Hour Calendar near the top of the online Course Materials page.

 ### Academic Alerts